Bond Hearing Attorney in San Diego

-Although many individuals go directly to bondsmen or family members for bail, a bond hearing attorney may offer the best way to handle putting up bail.
+Although many individuals go directly to bondsmen or family members for bail, a San Diego bond hearing attorney may offer the best way to handle putting up bail.
 During a bond hearing, your attorney can make a case to have the bail amount reduced or completely eliminated.

 The bond hearing usually takes place within 24 hours of the time of arrest.
 In a bond hearing, you may ask the judge to release you on your own recognizance, meaning you will not have to pay bail at all.
 Unless the court has reason to believe you are a danger to the community, that you might flee, or that you may otherwise miss your court appearances, you may save thousands of dollars by asking for an O.R. release.

 The gravity of the offense, criminal history, and public safety considerations are just a few of the factors a judge will examine before agreeing to reduce or eliminate a bail amount.
 For serious accusations including violent crimes and felonies, a judge may not be able to reduce or eliminate bail amounts unless there are other influencing factors.

 While you can argue for bail to be reduced or dropped on your own, the prosecution may look for ways to prove to the court that bail should actually be increased or that you should not be released on bond at all.
-Having a skilled defense attorney by your side can help you present the information needed to get you out of the system so you can focus on building a defense for your case.
+Having a skilled San Diego bond hearing lawyer by your side can help you present the information needed to get you out of the system so you can focus on building a defense for your case.